gaarden2000/Hearthstone_Sim_Parser/README.md

 ## To-do list of things to do
-* Add all necessary variables beforehand
+* Add all necessary variables
 * Make the parser work with one file
   * Make the parser work with any file of a proper format
 * Make the simulator with relative intuity